 For example, you have a new employee with an interest in video games, who you want to train.
 Also, you want to start by helping them develop a relationship with their coworkers.
 You can set up video game competitions in which the new employee and their coworkers participate so that they can get to know each other.

 The Bottom Line

-Training new employees can be hard to do, especially if your company has radical processes in place.
-It takes time for an employee to get accustomed to a new company, its values, and its processes.
+Training new employees can be hard to do, especially if your company has radical human resources processes in place.
+It takes time for an employee to get accustomed to a new job at a new company, its values, and its processes.
 That is why it is important to use unique ways to help employees get comfortable with their new environment.